Semiramis: Other ancient traditions

 Herodotus, an ancient Greek writer, geographer, and historian living from c.
 484 to 425 BC, ascribes to Semiramis the artificial banks that confined the Euphrates and knows her name as borne by a gate of Babylon.
 Strabo, a Greek geographer, philosopher, and historian who lived in Asia Minor during 64 or 63 BC to 24 AD, credits her with building earthworks and other structures "throughout almost the whole continent".
 Nearly every stupendous work of antiquity by the Euphrates or in Iran seems to have been ascribed to Semiramis, even the Behistun Inscription of Darius.

+The 2nd century strategist and rhetoritician Polyaenus writes of Semiramis, saying that when she heard that the Siraces were revolting against her, while she was in the bath; she immediately got out of the bath and took the field without waiting to have her sandals put on or her hair dressed.
+According to Polyaenus, there were pillars recounting her in these words: “Nature made me a woman, but I have raised myself to rivalry with the greatest of men.
+I swayed the sceptre of Ninus; and extended my dominions to the river Hinamames on the east; on the south, to the country which is fragrant with the production of frankincense and myrrh; and northward to the Saccae and Sogdians.
+No Assyrian before me ever saw the sea; but distant as the seas are from here, I have seen four.
+And to their proud waves who can set bounds?
+I have directed the course of rivers at my will; and my will has directed them where they might prove useful.
+I have made a barren land produce plenty, and fertilised it with my rivers.
+I have built walls which are impregnable; and with iron forced a way through inaccessible rocks.
+At great expense I have formed roads in places, which before not even the wild beasts could traverse.
+And great and various as my exploits have been, I have always found leisure hours, in which to indulge myself and my friends."

 Roman historian Ammianus Marcellinus (c.
 330), who wrote the penultimate major historical account surviving from antiquity, credits her as the first person to castrate a male youth into eunuch-hood: "Semiramis, that ancient queen who was the first person to castrate male youths of tender age".